NYPD fires officer for 2014 death of Eric Garner

-NEW YORK (AP) — After five years of investigations and protests, the New York City Police Department on Monday fired an officer involved in the 2014 chokehold death of the black man whose dying cries of “I can’t breathe” fueled a national debate over race and police use of force.
+NEW YORK (AP) — After five years of investigations and protests, New York City’s police commissioner on Monday fired an officer involved in the 2014 chokehold death of an unarmed black man whose dying cries of “I can’t breathe” fueled a national debate over race and police use of force.

-Police Commissioner James O’Neill’s said he fired Daniel Pantaleo, who is white, based on a recent recommendation of a department disciplinary judge.
-He said it was clear Pantaleo “can no longer effectively serve as a New York City police officer.”
+Police Commissioner James O’Neill’s announced at a midday news conference that he had fired Officer Daniel Pantaleo, who is white, based on a recent recommendation of a department disciplinary judge.
+He said it was clear that Pantaleo “can no longer effectively serve as a New York City police officer.”

 “None of us can take back our decisions,” O’Neill said, “especially when they lead to the death of another human being.”

-Lynch urged police officers to “proceed with the utmost caution in this new reality, in which they may be deemed ‘reckless’ just for doing their job.”

-“Now it is time for every police officer in this city to make their own choice,” he said in a statement.
-“We will uphold our oath, but we cannot and will not do so by needlessly jeopardizing our careers or personal safety.”
+O’Neill has been deliberating on whether to accept a disciplinary judge’s recommendation to fire Officer Daniel Pantaleo for using a banned chokehold on Eric Garner.

-Video of the confrontation led to years of protests and calls by black activists and liberal politicians for Pantaleo to lose his job.
-City officials had long insisted that they could not take action until criminal investigations were complete.
+The recordings led to years of protests and calls by black activists and liberal politicians for Pantaleo to lose his job.
+City officials had long insisted, though, they couldn’t take action until criminal investigations were complete.

 A state grand jury declined to indict Pantaleo in 2014.
-Federal authorities, however, kept a civil rights investigation open for five years before announcing last month they would not bring charges.
+Federal authorities, however, kept a civil rights investigation open for five years before announcing last month they wouldn’t bring charges.

-Pantaleo’s lawyer has insisted the officer used a reasonable amount of force and did not mean to hurt Garner.
+Pantaleo’s lawyer has insisted the officer used a reasonable amount of force and didn’t mean to hurt Garner.

-O’Neill said Pantaleo initially placed Garner in a chokehold as the two men stumbled backward into a glass window.
-That, he said, was understandable, given the struggle.

-But after the officers got Garner on the ground, Pantaleo did not relax his grip but “kept his hands clasped and maintained the chokehold.”
-That, he said, was the mistake that cost him his job.
+New York City’s mayor has declined to say whether he believes Garner should lose his job but has been promising “justice” to the slain man’s family.

 Garner’s death came at a time of a growing public outcry over police killings of unarmed black men that sparked the national Black Lives Matter movement.

-De Blasio never said whether he believed Pantaleo should lose his job but promised “justice” to the slain man’s family.

-At a recent administrative trial at police headquarters, Pantaleo’s lawyers argued he used an approved “seat belt” technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.
+At a recent administrative trial at New York Police Department headquarters, Pantaleo’s lawyers argued he used an approved “seat belt” technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.

 In a bystander’s video, it appeared that Pantaleo initially tried to use two approved restraint tactics on Garner, who was much larger at 6-foot-2 (188 centimeters) and about 400 pounds (180 kilograms), but ended up wrapping his arm around Garner’s neck for about seven seconds as they struggled against a glass storefront window and fell to the sidewalk.